ManiaDotNet/ServerController/README.md

 ###Calling Methods###

 Method calls are send to the server in XML format.

+For `GBXRemote 2` the XML declaration has to be preceded by 8 bytes, containing two uints for the length of the response and the handle respectively.
+For `GBXRemote 1` it's only 4 bytes for the length.

-For a parameterless method this would be (formatting added by me):
+For a parameterless method it would be (formatting added by me):

 ``` XML
 <?xml version="1.0" encoding="utf-8" ?>